 Due to a number of factors, postponements will be granted only under special circumstances.

 In the case of playoff contests, captains must notify the Associate and/or Assistant Director for Intramural Sports ASAP.
 Every effort should be made to speak to the captains of the teams that the postponing captain may play when the previous round's games have concluded that evening.
-Otherwise both captains will have to notify the Associate and/or Assistant Director for Intramural Sports by 2pm the day of the game confirming that both teams can switch to an available time already discussed with Intramural Staff or the request to postpone will be denied.
+Otherwise, both captains will have to notify the Associate and/or Assistant Director for Intramural Sports by 2pm the day of the game confirming that both teams can switch to an available time already discussed with Intramural Sports staff or the request to postpone will be denied.

 Teams are granted a five-minute grace period from the actual scheduled game time.
 Any team that fails to check-in and be ready to play by the conclusion of the five-minute grace period will be charged with a forfeit.
 Similarly, a forfeit will result when a team fails to have the minimum number of players to begin or continue a game.
 Refer to the specific sport rules for the minimum number of players required.

 A $20 forfeit fee will be required after one forfeit to regain playoff eligibility.
 This fee must be paid at Member Services (front desk) at the Recreation Center by 5:00pm the business day prior to the scheduled playoff meeting date.
 All forfeits will be recorded as a loss.
 In the event of a double forfeit, both teams will receive a loss.
 A team that forfeits twice in a season will not be permitted to pay a forfeit fee.
 In this circumstance, the team will not be eligible for the playoffs and may be dropped from the schedule.
-If there are teams on the waitlist, then a team may be replaced after their first fofeit.
+If there are teams on the waitlist, then a team may be replaced after their first forfeit.
 Forfeit fees will be refunded should a team fail to qualify for the playoffs

-G. Sport Rules
+H. Sport Rules

-A. Sport Supervisors and Officials
+A. Intramural Managers and Officials

-Intramural Officials have full responsibility for the enforcement of the rules specific to each game/contest, including pre-game and post-game, and matters not specifically covered in the sport rules.
+Intramural officials have full responsibility for the enforcement of the rules specific to each game/contest, including pregame and postgame, and matters not specifically covered in the sport rules.